SwampthingMedia/sails-authorization/README.md

 ###Controllers

 We next add an AuthController into the api/controllers directory.
 This file will control authorization requests to the server.
 There are 2 authorization requests I have setup: login and logout.
 We use passport local authentication here to authenticate the user.
 We will get into the configuration of passport later on.
-If the user successfully logs in, we generate a token with [jwt (jsonwebtoken)](https://www.npmjs.org/package/jsonwebtoken) and attatch the oser object to it.
+If the user successfully logs in, we generate a token with [jwt (jsonwebtoken)](https://www.npmjs.org/package/jsonwebtoken) and attatch the user object to it.
 This will allow us to determine who's token this is later on when they make a request.
 We must send this token back to the user to keep for themselves.

 Logout is pretty straight forward.
 It's important to destroy the users token but currently I don't.